otam-mato/aws_site-to-site_vpn/README.md

 1. **Check the VPN Status on AWS:**
    - In the VPC dashboard, go to "VPN Connections."
    - Select your VPN connection and check the status of the tunnels.
-They should be in the "UP" state if configured correctly.
+They should be in the "UP" state if configured correctly.<br>
    ![image](https://hackmd.io/_uploads/Hy58aQvrC.png)